 For a period in the 1960-80's, the parade was joined by one or

 two strange characters, wearing gorilla masks and long black coats.

 These interlopers would slowly trail the senior class and then

 disappear into the crowd.

 Each dean has established his own ground rules for the parade.
 Dean Bernstine was fond of saying that he was first through the gate to the field, then headed straight for the sidelines to avoid being crushed by the mob that followed.
 Professor Cliff Thompson also enjoyed the parade.
 When asked to comment for this article, he indicated that he "hasn't missed one since coming here in 1983."
 Those who know Professor Thompson may be skeptical: after leaving the deanship, he taught as a visitor in several other states and spent five years in Indonesia.
-Cliff suggested, however, that he flew back for each Homecoming and that he often appeared "in costume," perhaps explaining those gorilla masks.
-Cliff also may have been responsible for a modification of the old tradition: it is now said that, if the cane hangs up on the crossbar, the senior's first case will be settled to the satisfaction of both sides!
+It was suggested, however, that he flew back for each Homecoming and that he often appeared "in costume," perhaps explaining those gorilla masks.
+Professor Thompson also may have been responsible for a modification of the old tradition: it is now said that, if the cane hangs up on the crossbar, the senior's first case will be settled to the satisfaction of both sides!